It is sad and shocking news when a loved one is diagnosed with ALS. Support from family and friends can make a big difference.

 Attend support groups.

-The ALS Association has chapters around the country that provide a variety of support groups for people with ALS, caregivers, family, and friends.
+ALS organizations across the country coordinate support groups for people with ALS, caregivers, family, and friends.
 You can attend on your own or with your loved one or caregiver.